 Students within this development will be served by schools in the Amphitheater Unified School District or by one of the charter schools within the area.
 Painted Sky Elementary is approximately one mile to the north of the project site, and Basis North is slightly more than one mile to the southeast of the project site.
 Students living within the subject property will be served by the following Amphitheater public schools: Painted Sky Elementary, Coronado K-8 School, and Ironwood Ridge High School.
-A school capacity letter has been requested from Amphi School District.
+A school capacity letter has been received from Amphi School District indicating nearby schools have capacity available to serve this development.
+Please refer to Exhibit III-M-1: School Capacity Letter.